LCA-ActivityBrowser/activity-browser/README.md

 conda update activity-browser-dev
 ```

+## Sankey Contribution Analysis

+The ActivityBrowser provides a tool to graphically explore the LCIA results as a [sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram), based on the [d3-sankey-diagram](https://github.com/ricklupton/d3-sankey-diagram) library.
+The sankey tool is still very much experimental and has a number of known shortcomings, eg. it can't handle negative impacts (benefits).
+If you have trouble to display your results in the sankey tool, please make sure you have a working internet connection and that your database was created with a recent version of brightway (see details in issue #97).

 ## Info

 - Note that this is a *hard* fork of Bernhard Steubing's work, and does not preserve compatibility.